tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 # Privacy Considerations {#endpoint-privacy}

 PSK privacy properties are orthogonal to security properties described in {{sec-properties}}.
-Traditionally, TLS does little to keep PSK identity information private.
+TLS does little to keep PSK identity information private.
 For example, an adversary learns information about the external PSK or its identifier by virtue of it appearing in cleartext in a ClientHello.
 As a result, a passive adversary can link two or more connections together that use the same external PSK on the wire.
 Depending on the PSK